 For product sponsorship, you simply give away products to KOLs for them to try and use in their videos.
 This is a very common practice in the Western world, but a bit less so in China.
 You’ll often see influencers on Youtube operating under this model.
 Some KOLs will even put a tag like ‘Not paid to mention’ because only the products are sponsored and they are not exactly paid to mention the product publicly.

 A one-off payment is the simplest way to pay a KOL.
 After discussing and settling all the arrangements, you pay a lump sum to the KOL.
 There is no need to worry about the varying costs for KOL marketing in this case.
 This is one of the most commonly used methods in China, especially for mid-high level KOLs (sometimes they’ll even ask for a lump sum + sales commission).

 CPC payment is the first of the two performance-based payment methods.
 The KOL charges the customer for every click made through a trackable link, meaning you will only know the total payment after the campaign has been completed.
+This is similar to what many in the west know as affiliate marketing.
 You can estimate the total cost with the past averages for budgeting purposes.